nitimasaigal/Project-7-Twitter-Disaster/README.md

 __Training the Model__

-4 models have been trained..Random Forest Classifier, Logistic Regression, Support Vector and Neural Network but __Logistic Regression Model__ has the highest accuracy.
+Four models have been trained..Random Forest Classifier, Logistic Regression, Support Vector and Neural Network but __Logistic Regression Model__ has the highest accuracy.
 So this model only has been used for making Flask Dashboard.

 __Running the Web App__